KSAH-42/RabbitOM/README.md

 * Handle large streams like 50 MBits/seconds without any crashs
 * Force the creation of ports used for receiving packets in case if the ports are temporaly used by some applications

-➡️ The rtp classes which already exists, will be added, for the next version.
-RTP is available actually as bytes array.
+➡️ The rtp classes (rtp sequence, etc...) which already exists, will be added, for the next version.
+RTP packet is extracted from the stream and are actually only available in the form as bytes array.

 ➡️ Classes used for decoding was already implemented but not present in this repository at this moment.